x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-for-multiple-locations.md

    - Your organization relays non-delivery reports (also known as NDRs or bounce messages) to the internet through Microsoft 365 or Office 365.

-     To create the connector, choose the first option in the connector creation wizard on the **How should Microsoft 365 or Office 365 identify email for your email server** screen.
+     To create the connector, choose the first option in the connector creation wizard on the **How should Office 365 identify email for your email server** screen.

      ![Screenshot showing the New Connector screen of the Hybrid Connection Wizard for Exchange](../media/0b3ced5f-3f0e-4cc3-aff4-f95e651189e0.png)